fiveisprime/automeme/README.md

 automeme
 ========

-Module for working with the automate API.
+Module for working with the automeme API.

 # Usage